dell-cloud-marketplace/docker-spree/README.md

 The SQLite database files can be found under ***app/db*** within the container or via the mapped volume folder ***/app***.
 To access the database command line sqlite program, the first step is to install [nsenter](https://github.com/jpetazzo/nsenter) (with Docker 1.2) on the host.
 If you are a DCM user, please ssh into the instance and then enter ***sqlite3*** in the command line.

+###Customisation

+Spree supports extensions that provide the facility to customise Spree website.
+Extensions are reusable  code that facilitate a range of functionality, they can be found in the  [Spree Extension Registry](http://spreecommerce.com/extensions).
+Extensions can be installed by adding it to the bottom of the Gemfile file(this resides in the project root folder /app).
+Further information on installing and existing alternatively creating your own is detailed from the [Spree Developers Guide](http://guides.spreecommerce.com/developer/extensions_tutorial.html).

+In general Spree follows an MVC framework.
+Models, views and controllers reside under directory ***/app/app***.
+The assets directory is where the stylesheets, JavaScript and images can be found.
+There are guidelines on how best to customise Spree website in particular Spree’s Asset Pipeline (https://github.com/spree/spree-guides/blob/master/content/developer/customization/asset.markdown).

 ###Administration

 There is comprehensive documentation on using Spree, customisation and REST API information.
 This can be found from the below URL.